levipare/cs3110-final-project/README.md

 # Analyzing the effectiveness of synthetic data on learning models which train on scarce datasets

-Levi Pare, Rivier Bunpas, Jack D'Iorio
+Levi Pare, Rivier Bumpas, Jack D'Iorio

 Goal: Best accuracy for public model which satisfies DP and utilizes sensitive data which is scarce